rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 02 Errata.md

 ### Exercise 1:  Preparing Azure AD for AD DS integration

 Task 1: Create a custom domain in Azure <br>
-Step 2:  Use the credential used to redeem the Azure Pass  <br>
+Step 2:  Use the credential provided in the lab <br>

 Task 2: Create a user with the Global Administrator role <br> After step 8, click on the new user you created and copy the new users User Principle Name.
 I recommend you open Notepad on your computer connecting to the lab environment and paste the account so you can use it in future labs. <br>